 Dr. Scott G. Turner is a board-certified UCI Health neuro-oncologist with more than a decade of experience diagnosing and treating patients with tumors of the brain and spine.

-He received his medical degree at the Medical College of Wisconsin in Milwaukee, followed by a neurology residency at Stony Brook University's Renaissance School of Medicine in Stony Brook, N.Y.
+Turner received his medical degree at the Medical College of Wisconsin in Milwaukee, followed by a neurology residency at Stony Brook University's Renaissance School of Medicine in Stony Brook, N.Y.
 He subsequently completed a neuro-oncology fellowship at Duke University in Durham, N.C.

 Before coming to UCI Health and the UCI School of Medicine, Turner practiced neuro-oncology for more than 10 years, serving as director of neuro-oncology at Geisinger Medical Center in Danville, Pa., and at Saint Luke’s Hospital in Kansas City, Mo.
-His focus has been on developing a multidisciplinary treatment paradigm that integrated clinical trials with chemotherapy and radiation therapy, intrathecal chemotherapy and stereotactic radiosurgery.
+His focus has been on developing multidisciplinary treatment strategies that integrate clinical trials with chemotherapy and radiation therapy, intrathecal chemotherapy and stereotactic radiosurgery.

-He is an active researcher, and has participated as principal investigator and co-investigator on many clinical trials.
-His research has published many peer-reviewed journal articles and book chapters.
+He is an active researcher and he has participated as principal investigator and co-investigator on many clinical trials.
+His research has been published many peer-reviewed journal articles and book chapters.

-He sees patients in Orange, Tustin and Yorba Linda.
+Turner sees patients in Orange, Tustin and Yorba Linda.